oSharpey/cyber-obsidian/year-3/proj/Methodology.md

 ### Target Software Setup
 Target software can be complied and programmed with the python API - MBEDTLS is used as the AES implementation with the simpleserial protocol used to trigger encryption and set the key.
 MBEDTLS is optimised with t-tables
 ### Capturing Traces
-Use the python API to send various plaintexts and capture the traces from that, number of traces can vary from 50 to 10000
+Use the python API to send various plaintexts and capture the traces from that, number of traces can vary from 50 to 10000.
+For the type of attack 2000 will be more than enough and can be cut down after the fact for the sake of speed

+***All the code is in jupyter notebooks
 ## Attack
 ### CPA attack
 Basic steps: